oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

     * [Story migration job](https://github.com/oppia/oppia/blob/fc2e383032a0f9308fdde03d7efd10971752bacf/core/jobs/batch_jobs/story_migration_jobs.py#L60)
 * There should also be a job to verify the changes done by your job.
 * Consider the example of topic migration job.
 The [AuditTopicMigrateJob](https://github.com/oppia/oppia/blob/fc2e383032a0f9308fdde03d7efd10971752bacf/core/jobs/batch_jobs/topic_migration_jobs.py#L355) is the audit job which performs all the steps in the main job ([MigrateTopicJob](https://github.com/oppia/oppia/blob/fc2e383032a0f9308fdde03d7efd10971752bacf/core/jobs/batch_jobs/topic_migration_jobs.py#L244)), except it doesn't write those changes to the datastore.
+* It is often helpful to include debugging information with your job from the outset, since modifying a failed job and rerunning it can take time.
+Feel free to include additional logs or counts that will help you debug any issues that arise during execution.
+To help you identify these easily, you can prefix the relevant lines of output with an identifier in square brackets (e.g. `[NUMBER OF MODELS PROCESSED]`).

 ### Executing jobs
 * Refer to code from similar jobs to avoid mistakes.
 The "Troubleshooting" section in the wiki lists common errors encountered while executing jobs.